 Real Estate Investment Pro: Long Term Stability

-Real estate markets can be extremely volatile in the short run, but from a macro view, real estate is an incredibly stable investment with definite advantages over stocks.
+Real estate markets can be extremely volatile in the short run.
+But that is from a macro view.
+Real estate is an incredibly stable investment with definite advantages over stocks.

 Since real estate investments often keep pace with inflation, while also generating consistent income during times of economic downturn, the value of real estate investments typically rise over the long term, making real estate a very stable investment class.